pshriwise/obsidian_work_vault/Projection Plots.md

 ### Wireframe coloring

 Wireframes are added to the image by checking for changes in domain IDs.
 This is done for each horizonal row of pixels first.
-Then, when all threads are finished processing their vertical task, the vertical comparison is performed. (_I think this should be parallelized separately to simply_)
+Then, when all threads are finished processing their vertical task, the vertical comparison is performed. (_I think this should be parallelized separately to simplify things_).

+_TrackSegments are compared using `TrackStackEquivalent`_